collorg/ngbrx-paginator/README.md

     NgbrxPaginatorModule.forFeature({
       paginators: [ // you can have as many paginators as you need per module {
-          featureKey: 'Departement/Pagination', // must be unique for the app
+          key: 'Departement/Pagination', // must be unique for the app
           filterFunction: fromDepartement.filterFunction,
           allDataSelector: fromDepartement.selectAll, // ngrx selector returning all the data set
           pageSizeOptions: [10, 20, 30] // defaults to [5, 10, 25, 100]